kuro68k/xmega_usb/README.md

-# Minimal, portable USB stack
+# Minimal USB stack for XMEGA micros

 Originally a fork of https://github.com/kevinmehall/usb, but it has since diverged significantly.